-- To assist your claim for compensation, keep the luggage tags which were attached at check-in.
-If possible take photographs of the damage caused to your luggage; - You must make a written complaint within seven days from the date you receive your luggage otherwise you will be unable to claim compensation; and - To ensure you have proof of delivery, send your complaint by recorded delivery.
+- You must make a written complaint within seven days from the date you receive your luggage otherwise you will be unable to claim compensation. - To ensure you have proof of delivery, send your complaint by recorded delivery.

 Delayed luggage

 Airlines have different rules about how they can help if your luggage is delayed.
 Airlines can offer one of the following options: